SRI LANKA -AN OVERVIEW

 You can also indulge in the delights of white water rafting at Kitulgala or challenge the waves with your surfboard at Arugam Bay.
 After indulging in a host of outdoor activities and many fun filled hours of beach fun, you can shop up a storm in the quaint bazaars and sprawling shopping arcades of Sri Lanka.
 And yes, don't forget to feast on delicious seafood on Negombo beach, sweat trek to Sigiriya rock, witness elephants bathing in Kandy or cycle through the many ancient ruins of Polonnaruwa.

 Sri Lanka is basically tropical, and boasts of distinct dry and wet seasons.
 It has two monsoons-- Yala monsoon which brings rain to the island's south-western half and the Maha monsoon which blows from the October-January, and brings rain to North and East.
 Sri Lankan summers are warm and sultry while winters are more or less pleasant.BACK

-Sri Lanka, being a wonderful and miraculous tourist destination has always lured worldwide visitors with its diverse wildlife, pristine beaches, scenic landscapes and rich heritage.
-We at, Royal India Holiday, have carefully crafted Sri Lanka tour packages that allow visitors explore some of the most beautiful and romantic cities like Kandy, Dambulla, Colombo, Galle and Nuwara Eliya set amidst wonderful backdrops of mountains, valleys, waterfalls and tea plantations.
-Renowned for its sacred sights, palm-studded beaches, rolling plantations, mysterious ruins and some of the best cuisine, Sri Lanka is definitely a place to be.
+Kandy, Dambulla, Colombo, Galle and Nuwara Eliya, set amidst wonderful backdrops of mountains, valleys, waterfalls and tea plantations are popular cities for travellers and tourists in Sri Lanka.
+Renowned for its sacred sights, palm-studded beaches, rolling plantations, mysterious ruins and great cuisine, Sri Lanka is definitely a place to be.

 CULTURAL AND BEACH HOLIDAY